grinnell-cs/csc151-dh/_eboards/eboard39-3.md

   31,250 -> 16,000 -> 8,000 -> 4,000 -> 2,000 -> 1,000 -> ten more steps
 * Twenty calls for a failed search

+Binary search is fast, but requires a sorted vector.

 ### Alphabetically first

 ```